iFixit/formy/readme.md

    );
    ```

-   This groups the radio buttons in a `fieldset` element, rendering the radio buttons the order they're declared in the initial `radios` array.
+   This groups the radio buttons in a `fieldset` element, rendering the radio buttons in the order they're declared in the initial `radios` array.
    ``` HTML
    <form name="signupForm">
       <fieldset>